glasnt/devrel-demos/app-dev/jamstack-frameworks-firebase-hosting/mkdocs/README.md

     firebase init hosting
     ```

-    * Select the Google Cloud project you configured earlier.
+    * In "Project Setup", select the Google Cloud project you configured earlier.
-    * Choose "site" for the "public directory".
+    * For "What do you want to use as your public directory", enter `site`.
-    * Chosoe the default for all other options.
+    * Choose the default for all other options.

 * Deploy to Firebase: